yeohhq/tp/docs/UserGuide.md

 Schedules a new patient appointment in Archangel.

-Format: `a-schedule i/INDEXOFPATIENT s/DATE&TIME e/DATE&TIME [desc/DESCRIPTION] [t/TAGS]`
+Format: `a-schedule i/INDEXOFPATIENT s/DATE&TIME e/DATE&TIME [desc/DESCRIPTION] [t/TAGS]…`

 * Schedules patient appointment for patient NAME.
 * Optional DESCRIPTION for appointment.
 * Appointment will be set to input DATE (format: YYYY-MM-DD) and TIME (format: HH-MM).

 Examples:
-* `a-schedule n/Kim Guan d/2020-09-14 t/08-00 desc/Review Appointment` schedules an appointment for patient Kim Guan on 2020-09-14 at 08-00 with appointment description Review Appointment.
+* `a-schedule i/2 s/2020-09-14 08-00 e/2020-09-14 10-00 desc/Review Appointment` schedules an appointment for patient 2 on 2020-09-14 at 08-00 with appointment description Review Appointment.
-* `a-schedule n/Kim Guan d/2020-09-14 t/08-00` schedules an appointment for patient Kim Guan on 2020-09-14 at 08-00 with no appointment description.
+* `a-schedule i/2 e/2020-09-14 08-00 e/2020-09-14 10-00` schedules an appointment for patient 2 on 2020-09-14 at 08-00 with no appointment description.

 ### 2. List all appointments : `a-list`

+Shows a list of all patient appointments in Archangel.

+Format: `a-list`

 ### 3. Delete an appointment : `a-delete`

+Deletes the specified patient appointment from Archangel.

+Format: `a-delete INDEX`

+* Deletes the appointment at the specified INDEX.
+* The index refers to the index number shown in the displayed appointment list.
+* The index must be a positive integer 1, 2, 3, …​

+Examples:
+* `a-list` followed by `a-delete 2` deletes the 2nd appointment in the Archangel.
+* `a-find Review` followed by `a-delete 1` deletes the 1st appointment in the results of the find command.

 ### 4. Find an appointment : `a-find`

+Finds patient appointments whose description contain any of the given keywords.

+Format: `a-find KEYWORD [MORE_KEYWORDS]`

+* The search is case-insensitive. e.g `review` will match `Review`
+* The order of the keywords does not matter. e.g. `Appointment Review` will match `Review Appointment`
+* Only the description is searched.
+* Only full words will be matched e.g. `Review` will not match `Reviews`
+* Appointments matching at least one keyword will be returned (i.e. OR search). e.g. `Review Appointment` will return `Review Session`, `Follow-up Appointment`

+Examples:
+* `a-find Review` returns `review` and `Review Session`
+* `a-find Review Appointment` returns `Review Session`, `Follow-up Appointment`

 ### 5. Edit an appointment : `a-edit`

+Edits an existing patient appointment in Archangel.

+Format: `a-edit INDEX [s/DATE&TIME] [e/DATE&TIME] [desc/DESCRIPTION] [t/TAGS]…`

+* Edits the appointment at the specified INDEX.
+The index refers to the index number shown in the displayed appointment list.
+The index must be a positive integer 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* When editing tags, the existing tags of the appointment will be removed i.e adding of tags is not cumulative.
+* You can remove all the appointment’s tags by typing `t/` without specifying any tags after it.

+Examples:
+* `a-edit 1 s/2020-09-15 12-00 e/2020-09-15 14-00` Edits the start and end date & time of the 1st appointment to be 15/9/2020 12:00 and 15/9/2020 14:00 respectively.
+* `p-edit 2 d/Review Session /t` Edits the description of the 2nd appointment to be Review Session and clears all existing tags.

 --------------------------------------------------------------------------------------------------------------------